OPR: Office of Administrative Policy and Services, Office of Accounting and Financial Management

 B. Supervisor (Manager, Administrative Officer [AO], Volunteer Coordinator, or Contracting Officer’s Representative [COR]).
 It is the responsibility of the supervisor to complete Part B of Form 9-090 prior to the individual's separation date.
 The Supervisor must:

-(1) Ensure that the individual’s Form 9-090 has been initiated upon notification of his/her intent to separate from the USGS.
-The supervisor may initiate the Form 9-090 in the individual’s absence or on his/her behalf.
+(1) Ensure that the individual’s Form 9-090 has been initiated upon notification of their intent to separate from the USGS.
+The supervisor may initiate the Form 9-090 in the individual’s absence or on their behalf.

 (2) Ensure that an SF-52, Request for Personnel Action, has been initiated and that all other applicable items in Part B of the Form 9-090 have been initiated and/or completed.